 Make sure you turn off taps when you’re done with them (tea lovers, only fill the kettle with the amount of water you actually need) Switch off computers, televisions and other new fangled technology when you’re done as well.
 (80% of wasted electricity comes from things being on standby, btw)

-4) Think about walking more – there are several sites such as walkit.com/going-green/ which can help map the best route for you.
+Think about walking more – there are several sites such as walkit.com/going-green/ which can help map the best route for you

-7) Make sure you know your recycling bin collection days – here is the link for Newcastle collections
+If you live in private accommodation make sure you know your recycling bin collection days – here is the link for Newcastle collections